RaphaZRZ/SimplifiedPicPay/README.md

 Validate if the user has the necessary balance to make a transaction before performing it;<br>
 Create a MOCK API or an internal API to authorize the transaction.<br>
 Create a MOCK API or an internal API to simulate sending an email.
 This API may be offline occasionally;<br>
-Use your imagination to simulate the logic of the result return;<br>
+Use your imagination to simulate the logic of the result return of the APIs;<br>
 Transactions must be reversed in any case of inconsistency, and the money shall be returned to the user who sent it;<br>
 Users are only allowed to update their password;<br>
 This service must be RESTful.